 When my family moved here years ago, my sister-in-law told me the key to surviving Seattle’s sodden, gray, seemingly endless winter: Get to the snow.
 She was right.
-But when people ask, “Do you ski?” my answer is a “yes, but ...”
+But when people ask, “Do you ski?” my answer is a “yes, but...”
 Because we don't downhill ski, as many families do, we cross-country ski.
-Here are two reasons you should consider it, too.
+Here are two reasons you might consider it, too.

-It’s a fraction of the cost of downhill skiing.
-A full-day adult trail pass at a Nordic center costs around $20 versus $75 or more for a daily lift ticket at area downhill resorts.
+1. It’s a fraction of the cost of downhill skiing.
+A full-day adult trail pass at a Nordic center costs around $20 versus four times that much, or more, for a daily lift ticket at area downhill resorts.
 With an affordable Sno-Park and groomed trail pass that covers everyone in your car, you can ski at some great area trails.

 A quick primer on cross-country skiing

 Most Nordic ski instructors recommend starting with classic cross-country skiing, where you ski in parallel set tracks with a kick-and-glide motion.
 (Cross-country skis are long and skinny.
 Unlike downhill skiing, your boot only attaches to the ski at the toe, which is why Nordic skiers are dubbed “free heelers.”)
 Skate skiing is just what it sounds like; skaters move in a kind of V-stride over smooth groomed snow (kind of like ice skating or inline skating).
 Skate skiing is very aerobic.